tls-attestation/exported-attestation/draft-fossati-rats-exported-attestation.md

 There is a growing need to demonstrate to a remote party that cryptographic keys are stored in a secure element, the device is in a known good state, secure boot has been enabled, and that low-level software and firmware have not been tampered with.
 Remote attestation provides this capability.

 More technically, an Attester produces a signed collection of Claims that constitute Evidence about its running environment(s).
 A Relying Party may consult an Attestation Result produced by a Verifier that has appraised the Evidence to make policy decisions regarding the trustworthiness of the Target Environment being assessed.
-This is, in essence, what RFC 9334 defines.
+This is, in essence, what RFC 9334 {{RFC9334}} defines.

 At the time of writing, several standard and proprietary remote attestation technologies are in use.
 This specification aims to remain as technology-agnostic as possible concerning implemented remote attestation technologies.
 As a result, this document focuses on the conveyance of Evidence and Attestation Results as part of the payloads defined by Exported Authenticators.
 The end-entity certificate is associated with key material that serves as an Attestation Key, which acts as Evidence originating from the Attester.

 This document builds upon two foundational specifications:

-- RATS Architecture {{RFC9334}}: The RATS (Remote Attestation Procedures) architecture defines how remote attestation systems establish trust between parties by exchanging attestation evidence and results.
-These interactions can follow different models, such as the passport or background check model, depending on the role of a verifier in the system.
+- RATS Architecture {{RFC9334}}: The RATS (Remote Attestation Procedures) architecture defines how remote attestation systems establish trust between parties by exchanging Evidence and Attestation Results.
+These interactions can follow different models, such as the passport or background check model, depending on the order of data flow in the system.

-- TLS Exported Authenticators {{RFC9261}}: TLS Exported Authenticators are structured messages that can be exported by either party in a TLS connection and validated by the other party.
-Once a TLS connection is established, an authenticator message can be constructed to prove possession of a certificate and its corresponding private key.
+- TLS Exported Authenticators {{RFC9261}}: The core idea is to allow bi-directional post-handshake authentication.
+Once a TLS connection is established, both peers can send an authenticator request message at any point after the handshake.
+This message from Server and Client uses CertificateRequest and ClientCertificateRequest message, respectively.
+The peer receiving the authenticator request message can respond with an Authenticator consisting of Certificate, CertificateVerify, and Finished messages.
+These messages can then be validated by the other peer.
 The mechanisms described in this document focus primarily on the server's ability to generate TLS Exported Authenticators.
 Each authenticator is computed using a Handshake Context and Finished MAC Key derived from the TLS session.
 The Handshake Context is the same for both parties, but the Finished MAC Key differs depending on whether the authenticator is created by the client or the server.
 Verified authenticators result in the validation of certificate chains and confirmed possession of the private key.
 These certificates can be integrated into a collection of available certificates, and desired certificates can also be described within these collections.

-This specification reuses exported authenticators to carry attestation evidence and/or attestation results.
+This specification reuses exported authenticators to carry Attestation Evidence and/or Attestation Results.
 While exported authenticators traditionally deal with certificates, in this document, we use them for key attestation.
 Consequently, this mechanism applies specifically to remote attestation technologies that offer key attestation, though the encoding format is not restricted to X.509 certificates.

 # Terminology